smansh/webdeploy/README.md

 * maven
 * tomcat

-#Build My Project from Github when change in Maven code
+#Build My Project from Github when change in Code with ngrok

 ## Eclipse Project setup
 * Use git clone to pull project into workspace directory
  * git clone https://github.com/DEV3L/mvn-hello-world-web-app.git